KurtWagner/zlinter/README.md

 If you notice breaking changes in `zig` that will not be picked up by a `Deprecated:` comment then consider contributing to the `no_deprecated.zig` rule, with a specific check for the change.
 For example, `zig` removed `usingnamespace` in `0.15` so `no_deprecated.zig` will explicitly check and report the usage of `usingnamespace` keyword in `0.14` runs.

+### Dependencies

+Zlinter avoids dependencies.
+It's just too much of a burden right now to depend on something written for Zig when Zig isn't 1.x.

+The one exception is ZLS, as it's well maintained and doesn't appear to be going anywhere.
+More often than not I've wasted hours implementing a method to find a very similar method already exists in ZLS, which makes sense, as ZLS analyses Zig code using the AST like this linter currently does.

+The AST Explorer provided with Zlinter will be similar and aims to be minimal.
+Ideally no build system, no dependencies, just plain JS and CSS targetting modern browers as the target audience should all have access to such things.

 ### Run tests

 Unit tests: